Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Preliminaries

-\textbf{RRG Objective.} Radiology Report Generation refers to the generation of structured, coherent, and medically informed text from a medical image.
-In this work, we follow existing works and process the existing report in two parts: the \texttt{FINDINGS} and \texttt{IMPRESSION} sections, where the former contains the broad rationale behind the generated report and the latter contains the potential diseases present in the patient's medical image.
+\textbf{RRG Objective.} We follow existing works and process reports in two parts: the \texttt{FINDINGS} and \texttt{IMPRESSION} sections, where the former contains the broad rationale behind the generated report and the latter contains the potential diseases present in the patient's medical image.
 Formally, this process can be represented as follows: given the medical image $\mathcal{I}$, the Med-VLM $\mathcal{M}(\cdot)$ is tasked with interpreting the image, reasoning about it, and generating a descriptive report $\mathcal{R} = \{ r_1, r_2, \ldots, r_T \}$ where $T$ represents the total length of the report and $r_{t} \in \mathbb{V}$ represents the tokens in the vocabulary.
 The report $\mathcal{R}$ is auto-regressively generated as,